-- If you are in the "Show area," a red 3D line will be shown. - If you are in the "Warning area" you will get a warning notification saying "Too close". - If you are in the "Danger area" you will get a danger notification, and an alarm will sound if turned on.
+- If you are in the "Show area," a red 3D line will be shown. - If you are in the "Warning area" you will get a warning notification saying "Too close". - If you are in the "Danger area" you will get a Danger notification, also an alarm will sound if turned on.